 Salaried faculty and staff members comprise the Collegium and are committed to the principles of Waldorf education and the Honolulu Waldorf School.
 Each individual teacher and administrative staff member is responsible for fulfilling his/her particular task, and in joining with colleagues in the Collegium, is responsible as part of a group for the integrity of the educational foundation of the school.
 The foundation holds Waldorf education as a spiritual impulse based on Anthroposophy, the name given to the science of the spirit initiated by Rudolf Steiner, the founder of Waldorf education.

-While the Collegium works as a whole, there are also the parts of the whole that have their own focus as the developing child grows from Early Childhood through High School.
+While the Collegium works as a whole, there are also the parts of the whole that have their own focus as the developing child grows from Early Childhood through Middle School.
 Each department meets weekly to discuss the children, the festival life, curriculum needs, and relevant business pertaining to the department.
 Decisions are made as needed.
-The departments include Early Childhood, Grades, and High School.
+The departments include Early Childhood and Grades1-8.

 Mandate Groups are given the responsibility to make decisions in the areas assigned.
 All decisions are affirmed by the Leadership Team.
 Mandate Groups implement activities in major areas of responsibility.
 Groups can co-opt members of the community to assist in fulfilling group tasks.
 All decisions are affirmed by the Faculty Chair.